msdacsystems/hymnalbrowser-lite/DOCUMENTATION.md

 `_STARTUP` - This variable starts the startup counter to measure how long the initialization will take time.

 ##### 2. Developer Mode
 `System.CheckDevMode()` will check if the application is being run in script mode or the compiled mode.
 The differences are minimal but noticeable.
-These includes: (1) additional menu items in the context menu as well as (2) the indicator besides the version text.
+These include (1) additional menu items in the context menu as well as (2) the indicator beside the version text.
 But more importantly, the `FileInstall` command will be only executed if the system detects a compiled mode.

 ##### 3. Configuration and Logger
 Global variables like `_LOG` (KLogger) and `CF` (Config) are also initiated at this point.
 These are now the instance of their class, where `_LOG` handles logging and `CF` handles the configuration data of the application.